Swap Dynamics in Single-Peaked Housing Markets: Introduction

-Our first contribution is to show that in house markets with single-peaked preferences, every allocation is stable with respect to swap-deals is Pareto-optimal.
-We show that the reverse is not true in the sense that some Pareto-optimal allocations can not be reached by improving swap-deals.
-However, it is shown that the allocations returned by the TTC algorithm and the Crawler are both reachable by swaps: in other words, there exists sequences of swaps simulating these procedures, such that long trading cycles are not necessary any longer.
-We finally prove that the single-peaked domain is maximal for the swap procedure to reach a Pareto-optimal allocation.
-We further investigate the cost of such a decentralized procedure, when the objective is either to maximize the average or minimum rank of the resource obtained by the agents.
-We show that the bounds found in \citep{damamme2015power} for more general settings remain valid in the single-peaked domain.
-Finally, we explore experimentally the different procedures discussed in this paper.
-These experiments highlight that the swap-deal procedure performs particularly well for these objectives.
-We further show that very few number of swap-deals are needed before reaching a stable allocation.
+We first establish that a large class of swap dynamics is vulnerable to manipulation, unveiling a tension between efficiency and strategy-proofness for such decentralized procedures.
+On the positive side, we demonstrate that in housing markets with single-peaked preferences, every allocation that is stable with respect to swap-deals is Pareto-optimal.
+We also prove that the single-peaked domain is maximal in that respect: in other words, any larger domain would fail to offer such a guarantee.
+Moreover, even though some Pareto-optimal allocations may not be reached by a sequence of improving swap-deals, we show that the allocations returned by TTC and Crawler are both reachable: there exist sequences of swap-deals simulating these procedures, such that (potentially) long trading cycles are not necessary any longer.
+We further investigate how swap dynamics behave with respect to social welfare, taken as the average or minimum rank of the resource obtained by the agents.
+After a worst-case analysis, we explore experimentally the influence of different heuristics used to select deals.
+These experiments highlight that swap dynamics perform particularly well with respect to these objectives.

-\subsection{Outline of the paper}
+\paragraph{Outline of the paper.}

 We first present some related works (Section \ref{sec:related}) and introduce our model and some additional definitions in Section \ref{sec:preliminaries}.
-Section \ref{sec:centralProcedures} describes the centralized allocation procedures discussed in this paper, while the swap-deal procedure is introduced in Section \ref{sec:decentralProcedures}.
-Its formal analysis is presented in Section \ref{sec:swapEfficiency}.
-A comparison between centralized and decentralized procedures through the price of anarchy is discussed in Section \ref{sec:pricesOf}.
+Section \ref{sec:centralProcedures} describes the centralized allocation procedures discussed in this paper, while swap dynamics are introduced in Section \ref{sec:decentralProcedures}.
+A formal analysis of these procedures is presented in Section \ref{sec:swapEfficiency}.
+Section \ref{sec:pricesOf} offers a comparison between swap dynamics outcomes and social welfare optimization, in a ``price of anarchy'' perspective.
 The experimental analysis is presented in Section \ref{sec:expe}.
-Finally a discussion over our results and a conclusion are given in Section \ref{sec:conclu}.
+Section \ref{sec:conclu} concludes.